 Which Lime Should I Use?

 Lime mortars and lime plasters made form traditional lime putty cure by evaporation before further strengthening by carbonation.

-Pure lime putty mortars and plasters dry by suction and evaporation and then they carbonate.
-This is the oldest, most flexible and breathable form of lime.
-The Romans discovered that adding volcanic ash from Pozzuoli to a lime putty mortar created a chemical set making the lime mortar hydraulic i.e. it enabled the mortar to set in the presence of water and allowed the Romans to build structures such as aquaducts.
-Substitute materials have long since been used instead of volcanic ash, hence any burnt clay that reacts with pure limes to create a hydraulic lime set is referred to as a Pozzolan after the original discovery.
-If lime putty is kept moist and free from Pozzolans, it will last indefinitely and actually improve with age reducing wastage.
+Ancient Romans discovered that adding volcanic ash from Pozzuoli to a lime mortar created a chemical set making it slightly hydraulic (i.e. it set in the presence of water).
+This allowed the Romans to build structures such as aqueducts.
+Substitute materials have long since been used instead of volcanic ash, hence any material that reacts with pure limes to create a hydraulic set is referred to as a ‘Pozzolan’.